 - 1. Contracts of \$5000 or more must be bid out and cannot be done directly. - a.
 All bids must follow DNR purchasing guidelines, which can be found on the DNR intranet site. - 2.
 Bids may be solicited from any consultant forester that is not currently debarred from working on National Forest lands.
 You may also solicit bids from foresters not currently on the DNR's cooperating consultant forester list. - a.
-Find a cooperating consultant forester by going to https://dnr.wisconsin.gov/ and searching 'Forestry Assistance Locator'.
+Cooperating consultant foresters can be found from the Forestry Assistance Locator OR - b.
+Request approved bidders from the USFS Contracting Officer. - 3.
+The GNA-approved State contract for services can be found in Forms Catalog (Form 2400-138). - a.
+The team leader for the area shall sign the contract on behalf of the Department.